zabbix/zabbix/templates/media/ilert/README.md

 7\.
 Click the **Add** button at the bottom of the user page to save the user.

 8\.
 Use the iLert User in any Actions of your choice.
 The text from "Action Operations" will be sent to "iLert Alert" when a problem happens.
-The text from "Action Recovery Operations" and "Action Update Operations" will be sent to "iLert Alert Notes" when a problem is resolved or updated.
 ​
 For more information use the [Zabbix](https://www.zabbix.com/documentation/current/manual/config/notifications) and [iLert](https://docs.ilert.com/integrations/zabbix/native) documentations.
 ​